Jummi123/nvim/README.md

 ```
 Now run autoInstall if you are using my clone.
 ```
-chmod +x autoInstall
+chmod +x autoInstall.sh
-./autoInstall
+./autoInstall.sh
 ```
+start neovim and after it does its thing, close it and done.
 It should now be working:)
 ### Installing language servers manually
 Mason cannot install all language servers for termux so we have to do it manually.
 ```
 pkg install wget
 ```